HoloVista is the most exciting mobile game you’re not playing (yet)

 What is she even talking about?

 This is the world of HoloVista ($5 on iOS).
-It’s the first game developed by the women-led studio Aconite, and it’s the winner of our 2021 Innovation by Design Award for Apps.
+It’s the first game developed by the studio Aconite, and it’s the winner of our 2021 Innovation by Design Award for Apps.
 While most mobile games focus on bite-sized “casual” experiences—a few addictive mechanics repeated over and over again as a silly diversion from your commute—HoloVista is an immersive story that could only be told on a phone.

 “As a company, it’s our goal to blur the line between reality and fiction,” says studio co-director Star St.Germain.
 “We have a broad definition of what that means.
 Other companies focus on AR or VR.
 We’re interested in those things, but [also] other ways of incorporating alternative reality through transmedia.”